invertase/react-native-firebase/docs/ml-vision/text-recognition.md

 - The 4-point coordinates of the box on the document.
 - Paragraphs within the block.
-- Recognised languages within the block/document.
+- Recognized languages within the block/document.
 - The confidence the Machine Learning service has in it's own results.

 # Cloud Text Recognition

-The cloud based text recognition service uploads a given document to the Firebase services, processes the results and returns them.
+The cloud based text recognition service uploads a given document to the remote Firebase service which processes the results and returns them.
 To get started, call the `cloudDocumentTextRecognizerProcessImage` method with a path to a local file on your device:

 ```js